Guide for Internship Supervisors

 - Communicate!
-If there is something the interns should be doing differently, please let them know.
+If there is something the intern should be doing differently, please let the intern know.
 Your constructive criticism as well as your positive feedback helps your intern learn.

-- If your intern is telecommuting, try to check in with them via phone at least once a week.
+- If your intern is telecommuting, try to check in with the intern via phone at least once a week.

 - Schedule a time, usually halfway through the internship, to do a mid-internship check-in.
 Use the Mid-Internship Check-In form to tell the interns what they are doing well, as well as how they can improve.
 This is also the time to set goals for the remainder of the summer.

 - Be on the lookout for learning experiences for your interns, and try to get them involved as much as possible.

 - Feel free to call us if you have any questions or need support dealing with an unusual intern situation.
 We are here to help!

 Evaluating your Intern